Lariveg/GildedRose-Refactoring-Kata/TypeScript/README.md

 ## Run the unit tests from the Command-Line

-There are two unit test frameworks to choose from, Jest and Mocha.
+There are three unit test frameworks to choose from, Jest, Mocha and Vitest.

 ```sh
 npm run test:jest